Those who are impaired by the loss of one of the five senses often compensate by extreme sensitivity in the remaining ones.

 “Jesus, Son of David, have mercy on me!”

 Unthinking people, easily annoyed by the handicapped, tried to silence the man but he cried out all the more.
 Jesus stopped at his begging station asking,

 “What do you want Me to do for you?”

 The answer was obvious but it was spoken clearly, words of hope from a dark world.

 “Lord, that I may receive my sight.”

 It was that simple.
 Jesus spoke the word and sight returned to sightless eyes.
-The symphony of sound so familiar to the man now had shining orchestra playing.
-Spinning once around a full circle, putting sight to sound, reorganizing his world, and the man settled his eyes on Jesus smiling the biggest smile of his life.
+The symphony of sound so familiar to the man now had a shining orchestra playing.
+Spinning once around a full circle, putting sight to sound, reorganizing his world, the man settled his eyes on Jesus smiling the biggest smile of his life.
 Jesus was smiling, too.
 The man began praising God and following Jesus.
 No longer stranded in darkness by a single road, he had a Savior to follow and a road to travel and wonders to see along the way.
 Suddenly the crowd was unified in its praise of God—miracles can do that!

 Luke: 18:35-43 NKJV